Kurdish Alevism: Taliw and sayyid

 Taliw is a term used to encompass every Kurdish Alevi person who receives religious services.
 In Kurdish Alevism, most people only receive services, while a small segment both receive and give.
 This latter small segment is called sayyid.
 For the taliw population to receive a religious service, the sayyid must travel to their place of residence.
 Traditionally, the sayyid therefore had to travel from village to village to offer their service.

-Rawyer
+Raywer

 Raywer or rêber is a term used to describe the sayyid who prepares and serves the religious functions and therefore leads the others down the right path.
 The raywer also has the role of explaining the religion to its members.
 The raywer is chosen from a sayyid ocax at birth and the title is lifelong.
 Nonetheless, the person can always choose not to practice his raywership.

 Pîr

 It is believed that some members of the sayyid have spiritual power through bloodline.
 While the raywer guides the members of Alevism practically, the pîr thus guides spiritually.